The hitchhiker's guide to LLVM debugging tools

 Git potpourri on the pull requests

 For a beginner in a codebase (even a seasoned programmer), the ability to obtain more information and context, extending further than the code sitting in front of them, is extremely helpful.
+This section then talks about how to find new extra information with git when browsing the codebase.

 Blame & show a commit